James Bridges Theater

 Location: Melnitz 1409

 The UCLA Department of Film, Television and Digital Media’s main screening location is the state-of-the-art James Bridges Theater, an elegant, comfortable venue that supports media presentations in a wide variety of film and video formats.

-In 2003, The James Bridges Theater was completely renovated in 2003 with a state of the art sound system and is one of the few theaters in the US that can accommodate both nitrate and safety film stock in 16mm, 35mm and 70mm, as well as a variety of video formats, including the latest in 4K digital projection.
+In 2003, The James Bridges Theater was completely renovated with a state-of-the art sound system and is one of the few theaters in the United States that can accommodate both nitrate and safety film stock in 16mm, 35mm and 70mm, as well as a variety of video formats, including the latest in 4K digital projection.